Queretaro, Mexico – Both City and State Filled with Scenic Wonders

 Wandering is the very best way to discover this charming city, but to do so I needed sustenance.
 I started my days with a visit to the local candy shop, which specializes in regional specialties like burnt milk candy, and munched to my heart’s content as I explored Queretaro’s plazas, Viceroyalty houses, and scores of churches featuring architectural styles ranging from Baroque to Neoclassical.

 Whenever my sugar high took a nosedive, I plopped on a bench in one of the city’s plazas and parks.
 Some of the public areas are broad open spaces with spectacular fountains while others are lushly planted gardens tucked into corners, but all offer the opportunity to people watch and absorb the rhythm of Queretaro.
-Plaza de las Armas, considered to be one of the most beautiful squares in Latin America, is surrounded by colonial buildings and legendary houses, planted with meticulously trimmed trees that surround a statue of the Marquis de la Villa del Aguila, the builder of Queretaro’s Aqueduct.
-However my favorites were Jardin Zenea, with its 19th century band kiosk and sculpture of the Greek goddess Hebe, and Plaza de la Constitucion, a spacious pansy-bordered square with a giant fountain in the center that spouts waters in time to American pop rock songs broadcast over a public address system.
+Plaza de las Armas, considered to be one of the most beautiful squares in Latin America, is surrounded by colonial buildings and legendary houses, planted with meticulously trimmed trees.
+At its center stands a statue of the Marquis de la Villa del Aguila, the builder of Queretaro’s Aqueduct.
+However my favorites were Jardin Zenea, with its 19th century band kiosk and sculpture of the Greek goddess Hebe, and Plaza de la Constitucion.The latter is a spacious pansy-bordered square with a giant fountain in the center that spouts waters in time to American pop rock songs broadcast over a public address system.

 Queretaro continued to surprise me with each passing day.
 Through the State’s Tourism Office I learned about an astounding array of natural wonders and attractions around the State of Queretaro, including eco-camps, archeological sites, vineyards, botanical gardens, and more than 250 culturally significant Otomi chapels.
 In the northern districts, the Sierra Gorda mountains are home to waterfalls, caves, and a Biosphere Reserve that I would have loved to visit, but it would have meant reversing direction.
 Instead, I chose two attractions to the south, the tiny town of Bernal, which has earned Mexico’s coveted Pueblo Magico (Magic Town) designation, and the even tinier village of Tequisquiapan.
 The rest of the State will have to wait for my return visit.